int128/parallel-test-action/README.md

 Each shard should contain the test files with the similar estimated time.

+You need to upload the test reports as artifacts on the default branch.
+It is required to estimate the time of each test file.

 If a test file is not found in the test reports, this action assumes the average time of all test files.
 If no test report is given, this action falls back to the round-robin distribution.